 The school SENDCo, Mrs Natalie Howard regularly attends SENCo Network meetings in order to keep up to date with local and national updates.
-The SENCo also works very closely with the SENCo from Overdale PreSchool and Overdale Junior School in order to ensure an easy transition for our Year 2 and 3 children and to work on joint projects together.
+The SENCo also works very closely with the SENCo Overdale Junior School in order to ensure an easy transition for our Year 2 and 3 children and to work on joint projects together.

-The school SENDCo, Mrs Natalie Howard and the school Deputy Headteacher, Mrs Paula Coplin meet on a weekly basis to discuss SEND provision.
+The school SENDCo, Mrs Natalie Howard and the school Headteacher, Mrs Hayley Holmes meet on a weekly basis to discuss SEND provision.